As we all know, nothing lasts forever.

 If you noticed, the first practice is simply logical.

 You need to employ it...if there were ever a "hard and fast rule in the botanical/blackwater game, this would be it.
-Number 2 is all about the cadence...the real "secret", if you will, which sort of sets up everything else.
+It makes little sense, in the closed confines of an aquarium, to just toss something in without at least cleaning it.
+Number 2 is all about the pace...the real "secret sauce", if you will, which sort of sets up everything else.
+There is simply no need to rush this process.

-BY observing and assessing, you'll get a real feel for how botanicals work in your aquarium.
-And #3 is the real "finesse" part of the equation...the nuance, the subtle, yet noticeable adjustments and corrections we make to keep things moving along nominally- sort of like pruning in a planted tank, or weeding a garden...it's a process.
+And, by observing and assessing, you'll get a real "feel" for how botanicals work in your aquarium.
+And #3 is the real "finesse" part of the equation...the nuance, the subtle, yet noticeable adjustments and corrections we make to keep things moving along nominally- sort of like pruning in a planted tank, a reef aquarium, or cultivating a backyard garden...it's a process.

-And it's all held together by you- the aquarist, applying as much emotion as you do procedure- all done in the proper time...at the right cadence.
+And it's all held together by you- the aquarist, applying as much emotion and instinct as you do procedure- all done in the proper time...at the right pace.

 And Stay Wet.